turbra/ocp-nvidia-inference/readme.md

 The environment used for this example is **OpenShift SNO 4.19.16 (bare metal)** with an **NVIDIA GeForce RTX 3090**.
 Although the 3090 is a consumer GPU, it provides sufficient capability for validation and testing GPU functionality in OpenShift.

+As part of this walkthrough, we will deploy and run the **[`google/gemma-3-27b-it`](https://huggingface.co/google/gemma-3-27b-it)** model from Hugging Face.
+Gemma 3 27B Instruct is a state-of-the-art open LLM designed by Google for instruction-tuned tasks such as text generation and conversational applications.
+This example demonstrates how to pull, configure, and serve a Hugging Face model on OpenShift using GPU acceleration.
 ---

 # Quick Steps